touraye/under-doz/101-programming/L102-getting-to-programming.md

 ## Values and Types

-A value is one of the basic thing a program works with, like a letter or a number. a letter can be a person name and number can be a money value.
+A value is one of the basic elements that a program operates with, such as a letter or a number.
+A letter can represent a person's name, and a number can represent a monetary value.

-These values which a program interact with are of different types.
-We all know a text is not the same with a number, so that's there types come in to play.
-There are many types for a value as far as programming is concern.
+The values with which a program interacts come in various types.
+Text is distinct from a numerical value, so different types come into play.
+In programming, there are numerous types for values.

 #### Different Types or Data Types

-* A value which takes a text is considered to be of type `string`, string mean series of characters like "lamin" in some programming language and double quotes while others there in single quotes.
+* A value that takes a text is considered to be of type 'string'.
+A string refers to a series of characters, such as "Lamin" in some programming languages, enclosed in double quotes or, in some cases, single quotes.
-* a value of type number can also be subdivided into two or more like whole number and a decimal number.
+* A value of type 'number' can also be further subdivided into categories like whole numbers and decimal numbers.
-* There are other values of type different from text or number like in the case of `yes or no` situation.
-Well in programming we denote these with `true or false`.
+* There are other value types distinct from text or numbers, such as in a 'yes or no' situation.
+In programming, we represent these with 'true or false'.
-* There are another types which can store more than one value like `array` or an `object`
+* Another type allows for the storage of more than one value, such as an 'array' or an 'object'.

-We will cover about values and types in the coming lessons in respective programming languages.
+In the lessons to come, we will explore values and types.

 ## The Variable Concept

-In a computer we can create container to store values(files) and sub-folder.
-Folders are the container that we use to store other related values either files or sub-folders.
-If you create a folder or file it is stored into computer's hard-drive.
-Our program also behave in a similar manner.
+In a computer, we have the ability to create containers for storing values (files) and sub-folders.
+Folders act as containers used to store other related values, be they files or sub-folders.
+When you create a folder or file, it is stored on the computer's hard drive.
+Our program follows a similar behavior.

-We all interacts with a programs and provide them with some information.
-But, how those a program store this information given by a user?
-A program in itself have created containers to store information of the user.
-These containers are called a `variables` in a program.
-They can be 'variables' within the program or an external source called a database.
+We all interact with programs and provide them with information.
+However, have you ever wondered how a program stores the information given by a user?
+Programs create containers to store user information, and these containers are referred to as 'variables' within the program.
+These variables can exist either within the program or in an external source known as a database.

 ### What is a Variable

-Variable is a store or container that hold a value inside a program.
-These values can be a name of a person, age of a person, bank-account balance, a truthy or a falsely value etc. The term `variable` means that the value can vary meaning it can change.
-But, not all the values of a variable can be change in the scope of the program some do not change their values when created, but in most case they do.
+A variable is a storage or container within a program that holds a value.
+These values can represent various information such as a person's name, age, bank account balance, or a truthy or falsely value.
+The term 'variable' implies that the stored value can vary, meaning it can change.
+However, not all variable values can be changed within the scope of the program; some remain constant once created, though in most cases, they are subject to change.

-Variable has a type in some programming languages while in other variables are not consider to have a type.
-This refers to as `static and dynamic` type.
+In certain programming languages, variables are assigned a type, whereas in others, variables are not designated with a specific type.
+This distinction is often referred to as 'static and dynamic' typing.

 #### Static Type Languages:

- Variable most a have a predefined type for example if you are to create a variable that will store a person's name obviously the type is going to be a `string`, likewise a person age is going to be a number type. example of static type language is Java
+ Most variables must have a predefined type.
+For instance, if you create a variable to store a person's name, its type will be 'string,' and similarly, a person's age will be of the 'number' type.
+An example of a static-type language is Java.

 #### Dynamic Type Languages:

-In these type of languages type-checking is very loose, it does not care about the type of variable, it can store a `string` value at one time and can store a `number` at another time.
-Example of these type of language are JavaScript, Python etc.
+In such languages, type-checking is very lose; it does not concern itself with variable types.
+A variable can hold a 'string' value at one moment and a 'number' at another.
+Examples of such languages include JavaScript, Python, etc.

 ## Operator and Operand

 ### Operator
-In programming, we have special symbols to carry out some operations(computation like addition, subtraction, division, multiplication or even assigning value to a variable etc.).
-These symbols are driven from Mathematics, but some are called differently and have different use cases in programming.
-An Operator act on operands; by these a new value is produce,  a new value can be assigned to a variable, a new value can be reassigned to variable.
+In programming, specific symbols are utilized to perform various operations such as addition, subtraction, division, multiplication, and the assignment of values to variables.
+While these symbols are inspired by mathematics, they are sometimes referred to by different names and serve distinct purposes in programming.
+Operators operate on operands, producing new values that can be assigned or reassigned to variables.

 #### Types of Operators

-* Assignment operator `=`: these assign a value to a variable
+* The assignment operator `=` is used to assign a value to a variable.
-* Arithmetic operators: they are used to performing arithmetic operations on values. example are addition, multiplication, division, subtraction, and module or reminder
+* Arithmetic operators perform arithmetic operations on values.
+Examples include addition, multiplication, division, subtraction, and modulus or remainder.
-* Comparison or Relational operator: they are used to compared values(or variables). examples are greater than, less than, equal to, greater than or equals to, less than or equals to, and not equals to.
+* Comparison or Relational operators are used to compare values (or variables).
+Examples include greater than, less than, equal to, greater than or equal to, less than or equal to, and not equal to.
-* Logical operator: they are used to applying logics(conditions) to values or variables. examples are AND, OR, and NOT.
+* Logical operators apply logic (conditions) to values or variables.
+Examples include AND, OR, and NOT.
-* Ternary operator: is the only conditional operator that take three operands.
-It can be used to replace `if and else` or `switch`. `10 > 9 ? 'do something' : 'do something;'
+* The ternary operator is the only conditional operator that takes three operands.
+It can be used to replace `if` and `else` or `switch`.
+Example: `10 > 9 ? 'do something' : 'do something;'`
-* Unary operator: these type of operator act on only one value meaning it has one operand. `10++ or ++10`
+* Unary operators act on only one value, meaning they have one operand.
+Examples include `10++` or `++10`.

 ### Operand